dasch-swiss/dsp-api/upgrade/graphdb-se/README.md

 - `-p`: the GraphDB password.
 If not supplied, you will be prompted for it.
 - `-h`: the GraphDB host and port.
 Defaults to `localhost:7200`.

+If the environment variable `KNORA_UPGRADE_DOCKER` is set, this script runs the upgrade program using the executable `/upgrade/bin/upgrade`.
+Otherwise, it runs the program using SBT.

 ## Scripts for Manual Upgrades

 These scripts are useful if you want more control over the upgrade process.